angeloocana/gatsby-plugin-i18n/packages/gatsby-plugin-i18n/README.md

   You can set a **postPage** component and a **query** to get the pages.

 * **langKeyForNull:**
-  lanKey added to page context and graphql when no langKey specified.
+  langKey added to page context and graphql when no langKey specified.
 Default: **any**.

 * **pagesPaths:**
    If you are not using just `/src/pages/` folder, you can add an array with the folders your are using: